Unit 731: Vivisection

-Thousands of men, women, children, and infants interned at prisoner of war camps were subjected to vivisection, often performed without anesthesia and usually lethal.
+Thousands of men, women, children, and infants interned at POW camps were subjected to vivisection, often performed without anesthesia and usually lethal.
 In a video interview, former Unit 731 member Okawa Fukumatsu admitted to having vivisected a pregnant woman.
 Vivisections were performed on prisoners after infecting them with various diseases.
 Researchers performed invasive surgery on prisoners, removing organs to study the effects of disease on the human body.

 Prisoners had limbs amputated in order to study blood loss.
-Limbs removed were sometimes reattached to the opposite side of victims' bodies.
+Limbs removed were sometimes reattached to the opposite side of the victims' bodies.
 Some prisoners had their stomachs surgically removed and their esophagus reattached to the intestines.
 Parts of organs, such as the brain, lungs, and liver, were removed from others.
 Imperial Japanese Army surgeon Ken Yuasa said that practising vivisection on human subjects was widespread even outside Unit 731, estimating that at least 1,000 Japanese personnel were involved in the practice in mainland China.
 Yuasa said that when he performed vivisections on captives, they were "all for practice rather than for research", and that such practices were "routine" among Japanese doctors stationed in China during the war.

 The New York Times interviewed a former member of Unit 731.
 Insisting on anonymity, the former Japanese medical assistant recounted his first experience in vivisecting a live human being, who had been deliberately infected with the plague, for the purpose of developing "plague bombs" for war.
 "The fellow knew that it was over for him, and so he didn't struggle when they led him into the room and tied him down, but when I picked up the scalpel, that's when he began screaming.
 I cut him open from the chest to the stomach, and he screamed terribly, and his face was all twisted in agony.
 He made this unimaginable sound, he was screaming so horribly.
 But then finally he stopped.
 This was all in a day's work for the surgeons, but it really left an impression on me because it was my first time."

 Other sources provided information on usual practice in the Unit for surgeons to stuff a rag (or medical gauze) into the mouth of prisoners before commencing vivisection in order to stifle any screaming.